opencog/docker/opencog/README.md

     docker-compose -f opencog-jupyter.yml run --service-ports notes
     ```
 4. Go to `0.0.0.0:8888/tree/notebooks` to interact with your notebooks.

+## Steps for opencog-to-minecraft development
+The minecraft code is currently bit-rotted, and will not build.
+See the (commented out) instructions in this README for details.

 <!-- ==============================
 ## Steps for opencog-to-minecraft development
 __For UNIX like systems only, and if you choose to use docker-compose__